sylvester-henrique/dev-notes/dotnet/README.md

 ### Types of health checks

+**Liveness Probe**
-- Liveness: determines if the application is running and should continue to run.
-If it fails, the orchestrator should restart the application
+- **Purpose**: Determines if the application is running and should continue to run
+- **When it fails**: The orchestrator (like Kubernetes) should kill and restart the container/application
+- **What it checks**: Basic application responsiveness - "Is the app alive or deadlocked?"
+- **Example scenarios**:
+  - Application has deadlocked and can't process requests
+  - Application has entered an unrecoverable state
+  - Memory leak has made the application unresponsive
+- **Best practice**: Keep checks simple and fast.
+Don't check dependencies - just verify the application itself is responsive

+**Readiness Probe**
-- Readiness: determines if the application is ready to accept requests.
-If it fails, the orchestrator should stop routing traffic to it until it recovers
+- **Purpose**: Determines if the application is ready to accept and process requests
+- **When it fails**: The orchestrator should stop routing traffic to the instance but keep it running.
+Traffic resumes once the check passes again
+- **What it checks**: Application and its critical dependencies - "Can the app handle requests right now?"
+- **Example scenarios**:
+  - Database connection is temporarily unavailable
+  - Required external API is down
+  - Application is warming up caches
+  - Application is under heavy load and needs to temporarily stop accepting new requests
+- **Best practice**: Check all critical dependencies needed to serve requests.
+The instance can recover without restart

+**Startup Probe**
-- Startup: used to determine if the application has completed its initialization.
-Useful for slow-starting applications
+- **Purpose**: Determines if the application has completed its initialization and is ready to be tested by liveness/readiness probes
+- **When it fails**: After a configured timeout, the orchestrator will kill and restart the container
+- **What it checks**: Whether the application has finished starting up - "Has the app finished loading?"
+- **Example scenarios**:
+  - Large applications that need 30+ seconds to start
+  - Applications that load large datasets or models at startup
+  - Applications with complex initialization routines
+- **Best practice**: Use for slow-starting applications.
+While startup probe is running, liveness and readiness probes are disabled.
+Once it succeeds, liveness/readiness probes take over

 ### Implementation in .NET Core